thespence7/Rotten-or-Not/README.md

 ## How To Use
-Running `python clean_data.py` will load the dataset, clean, create dummies, and save the final csv's into the data folder.
-After that, you can run `python run_models.py` which will load the cleaned dataset, instantiate models, train, predict, and give results.
+Running `webscrape.py` will scrape the data and save it to the final csv's into the data folder.
+After that, you can run `asdhfgasfgasdkfh` which will load the cleaned dataset, instantiate models, train, predict, and give results.

 ---